KyleGough/sudoku/README.md

+##### Singles Chain

+* Constructs a connected graph with nodes of alternating colours using conjugate pairs to find either violations in the graph or cells that share the same row/column/sector with cells of both colours.

+Implementing the *Singles Chain* technique boosted the accuracy up to *80.9%*.

 ##### X-Wing #####

 - Single value chaining strategy.
 Values restricted in 2 places along a column in 2 columns that all share the same rows can help eliminate values.